Do you like new experiences? Would you like to use your knowledge and skills to help protect a national treasure?

 Volunteer will perform research and provide written work suitable for park publications and interpretive information to the public, as well as for exhibits, waysides, or webpage.

-Volunteer will clean replicas from exhibits, whenever possible within public view.
-Volunteer will answer general questions from the public about work being performed, article being cleaned, or other questions as appropriate.
+Volunteer will clean replicas in exhibits.
+Cleaning will take place whenever possible within public view in order to answer general questions from the public about work being performed, article being cleaned, or other questions as appropriate.

-Volunteer will help with: the park’s library collection inventory, provide basic care for the library collection, keep record of loaned materials and locate library materials to researchers.
+Volunteer will help with the park's library collection inventory, provide basic care for the library collection, keep record of loaned materials and locate library materials for researchers.
 Volunteer will also help with other activities such as answering the phones, typing, sending faxes, etc.

 Custodial Worker

-Volunteer will sweep and mop floors and removes oil, grease and other spilled liquids.
-Moves light boxes or other obstacles in order to clean up the area, and picks up trash and other materials.
-Volunteer will also remove trash and scrap from designated areas to the central pick up point as well as, wipe benches and office furniture.
+Volunteer will sweep and mop floors and remove oil, grease and other spilled liquids, move light boxes or other obstacles in order to clean up the area, and pick up trash and other materials.
+Volunteer will also remove trash and scrap from designated areas to the central pick up point as well as wipe benches and office furniture.

 Laborer

-Volunteer will pick up trash and garbage from grounds, building or residences, rakes leaves, pull weeds or water grass from different areas of the fortifications.
-Volunteer may also perform other jobs, such as helping by repairing fences, mixing concrete, and other minor jobs assigned to assist journeyman or semi-skilled masons, woodcrafter or electrician.
+Volunteer will pick up trash and garbage from grounds, building or residences, rake leaves, pull weeds or water grass from different areas of the fortifications.
+Volunteer may also perform other jobs, such as helping repair fences, mixing concrete, and other minor jobs assigned to assist journeymen or semi-skilled masons, woodcrafter or electrician.

 Maintenance Worker